WDI-HoneyBadger/project-3/README.md

 - **Create a project board** that outlines what steps each member will need to take and the order you plan to take them in.
 - **Define a styleguide** with your team.
 What fonts will you use, what color schemes?
 Be consistent with the styling.
 - **Organize the project in terms of the directory structure etc.**

+## On Teamwork

+This a group project, which means that every member of each group needs to step up in order for the project to be successful.
+We suggest that you sit down as a group and lay out expectations of each individual as early as possible.
+We will examining the `git` commit history of project carefully as a way to understand who contributed and in what capacity.
+What you can do to help is commit often and make your commit messages descriptive.

+The short of it is to be a good team player and pull your weight.
+By doing so we avoid issues after the fact.

 ## A Note on Plagiarism